So you’ve chosen a city and are ready to go looking for a TESOL job in Mexico. You will need:

 - You won’t need it while interviewing, but to get officially hired, you will need a copy of your rental agreement, your phone bill, or something else like that – ask your employer, and if you are living in a hotel, don’t worry, not having one won’t be a deal-breaker.

-Anything else you think you need, you can probably get cheaper in Mexico.
+Anything else you think you need when looking for a TESOL job in Mexico, you can probably get cheaper in Mexico.